This September, pile your nightstand high with the newest books published this month!

 CLASSIC: A Room With a View by E.M.
 Forster | Historical Fiction

-A Room with a View is a 1908 novel set in Italy and England when upper-middle-class British women were beginning to lead more independent, adventurous lives.
+A Room with a View is a 1908 novel set in Italy and England when upper-middle-class British women began leading more independent, adventurous lives.
 The story is both a romance and a humorous critique of English society at the beginning of the 20th century.
 The novel was first adapted for the theatre in 1985 as an extraordinary award-winning film, and then a musical version of the novel was presented in 2012.

 In Case You Missed It: Here’s Sandy’s summer reading list from September 2021!